martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 delegated domain:
-: A domain name or host name that is explicitly configured for communicating with the source domain, by either the human user controlling the client or a trusted administrator.
-For example, a server at mailhost.example.com for connecting to an IMAP server hosting an email address of user@example.com.
+: A domain name or host name that is explicitly configured for communicating with the source domain, either by the human user controlling the client or by a trusted administrator.
+For example, a server at mail.example.net could be a delegated domain for connecting to an IMAP server hosting an email address of user@example.net.

 derived domain:
 : A domain name or host name that a client has derived from the source domain